-Fig. 2: How the absolute values of BIC score change over ε .
+Fig. 6 How the absolute values of BIC score change over ε

-are not applicable due to different reasons.
-We can observe that GA converges faster and better than AA.
-In general, both AA and GA converges to relatively accurate results when we are given sufficient time.
-But there are also cases of fluctuation of ARD, which is problematic, as in such cases, we would not know which result to trust (given the different verification results obtained with different number of sampled executions), and it is hard to decide whether we have gathered enough system executions for reliable verification results.
+Finding 2.
+Both GA and AA converge to more accurate results if sufficient time for learning is given.
+In the rest of the section, we adopt absolute relative difference (ARD) as a measure of accuracy of different approaches.
+The ARD is defined as $|P{est} - P{act}|/P{act}$ between the precise result P{act} and the estimated results P{est} , which can be obtained by AA, GA as well as SMC.
+A smaller ARD implies a better estimation of the true probability.
+Figure 7 shows how the ARD of different systems change when we gradually increase the time cost from 30 s to 30 min by increasing the size of training data.
+We remark that some systems (brp, egl, lse) are not applicable due to different reasons explained later.
+In general, both AA and GA converge to relatively accurate results when we are given sufficient time.
+But there are also cases of fluctuation of ARD, which is problematic in reality, as in such cases, we would not know which result to trust (given the different verification results obtained with different number of sampled executions), and it is hard to decide whether we have gathered enough system executions for reliable verification results.

-Third, how accurate can learning achieve?
-We compare the accuracy of AA, GA, and SMC for benchmark systems given the same amount of time in Figure 4.
+Finding 3.
+Statistical model checking always produces more accurate results, however, the learned model could be useful for later analysis.
+We compare the accuracy of AA, GA, and SMC for benchmark systems given the same amount of time in Fig. 8.
 We remark that due to the discrimination of system complexity (state space, variable number/type, etc.), different systems can converge in different speed.
 For SMC, we adopt the statistical model checking engine of PRISM and select the confidence interval method.
 We fix confidence to 0.001 and adjust the number of samples to adjust time cost.
-We have the following observations based on Figure 4.
+We have the following observations based on Fig. 8.
 Firstly, for most systems, GA results in more accurate results than AA given same amount of time.
 This is especially true if sufficient time (20m or 30m) are given.
 However, it should be noticed that SMC produces significantly more accurate results.
 Secondly, we observe that model learning works well if the actual model contains a small number of states.
 Cases like random models with 8 states (rmc-8) are good examples.
 For systems with more states, the verification results could deviate significantly (like nand-20-3, rsp-11).